JanssenProject/jans/docs/admin/developer/agama/lifecycle.md

 Agama DSL was made to structure flows only, not for doing general purpose programming.
 This means developers have to use Java for doing low-level computations.
 This way, the resulting implementation (in DSL) serves as a depiction of the flow itself, hiding most of the internal details.

 Knowledge of the DSL is a requirement as consequence of the above.
-Fortunately agama is small and very easy to learn.
+Fortunately Agama is small and very easy to learn.
 Check the DSL basics [here](./dsl.md).
 Also the ["Hello World"](./quick-start.md#hello-world-sample-flow) sample flow will give you a first impresssion on the language.

-Currently there are no IDE/editor plugins for coding in agama available.
+Currently there are no IDE/editor plugins for coding in Agama available.
 We hope to deliver tools in the future to ease the development experience.

 ### About crashes

 As a flow executes things can go wrong for reasons that developers cannot foresee.
 A database may have crashed, a connection to an external system may have failed, the flow engine may have some bug, etc. When an abnormal situation is presented, a flow simply crashes.

-If a flow crashes, its parent flow (or flows) if they exist, crash as well.
+If a flow crashes, its parent flows (or flow) if they exist, crash as well.
 Trying to handle crashes involves a lot of planning and work which is too costly and will unlikely account for the so many things that might fail in a real setting.
 Thus, coding defensively is not recommended.
 While in Agama is possible to deal with Java exceptions, that feature should be used sparingly.

 ## Creating a flow